LarOrr/seidel-algorithm/README.md

 # Seidel’s shortest path algorithm implementation for Computational Complexity Theory 2021  course (HSE)

-Algorithm implementation is in ```seidel_algo.py``` file.
+Algorithm implementation is in [seidel_algo.py](seidel_algo.py) file.

 It receives an adjacency matrix as input and returns distance matrix as output.
+For unreachable vertexes the distance equals 0.

+File for building automated testing workflow: [python-package.yml](.github/workflows/python-package.yml)

 ## Algorithm brief description
 A - adjacency matrix with size n